 Acupuncture is the insertion of ultra-thin, sterile needles into specific acupuncture points on the body which reside on channels or meridians.
 Meridians are pathways in both the exterior and interior of the body.
 The combination of points are prescribed based on the pattern of imbalance determined by the practitioner.
 These points, when needled, can regulate the way in which the body functions.

-Acupuncture is safe and used for many conditions.
 The most common conditions that Dr. Katie Rose uses acupuncture to treat include:

 Acupuncture helps by addressing fertility issues, such as uterine lining insufficiency and poor ovarian or follicular function.
 It can increase blood flow to the endometrium, helping to build a thick healthy endometrial lining.
 It can also help stimulate follicle growth and ovulation (both for natural conception and for IVF).